Arctic Survival Stories

 Marten Hartwell – Crashed in the Arctic with 2 broken ankles

 The crash caused both of Hartwell’s ankles to break and if it wasn’t for David Kootook he surely would have died sitting in the cockpit.
-The pair made a tent out of spare clothing and sleeping bags and Kootook gathered enough wood to keep a fire going, but sadly rescue came to late for this young hero and he died from starvation.
+The pair made a tent out of spare clothing and sleeping bags and Kootook gathered enough wood to keep a fire going, but sadly rescue came too late for this young hero and he died from starvation.

 Marten Hartwell – The Full Survival Story